DRACUT(8) dracut DRACUT(8)

 --print-cmdline

-Print the kernel command line for the current disk layout.
+Print part of the kernel command line required to boot for the

 --mdadmconf